bkuschak/cmsis_dap_tcp_esp32/README.md

 now run over TCP/IP instead of USB.
 This allows OpenOCD to connect to a remote programmer over the network.

-This project provides the a remote-side implementation of the cmsis_dap_tcp protocol, using an ESP32 as the remote programmer.
+This project provides the remote-side implementation of the cmsis_dap_tcp protocol, using an ESP32 as the remote programmer.
 It allows a cheap ESP32 board to program and debug an ARM microcontroller target.
 Both JTAG and the two-wire SWD interface are supported.
 OpenOCD connects to the ESP32 using